emsquared/OpenCore-Setup/README.md

 I am uploading this as a public repository for two purposes:
 1. Allow myself to keep track of changes I make and back them up.
-2. Allow others with similiar hardware to find a _possibly_ suitable configuration.
+2. Allow others with similar hardware to find a _possibly_ suitable configuration.

 # Hardware